VishuVish/A_BB84_sim_using_Qiskit/README.md

 - With 28 qubits:
   - On average, **12–16 bases match** between Alice and Bob.
   - That’s roughly **47–53% agreement**, which is exactly what theory predicts (basis matches occur with probability ½).
   - This confirms the implementation behaves as expected.

+---
+Feel free to clone, modify, and extend this project to suit your needs!
+(Specially, I wanted to try making a Batch wise measurement to cover more number of qubits but I couldn't figure out a nice way to implement this, hence maybe anyone interested can try that as well)